garudlab/Wasney-Briscoe/analysis/strain_inference.md

 # Strain Frequency Inference

+Strain frequencies are inferred from SNV frequency trajectories across samples using a method developed in Roodgar et al., 2018 and extended in Wolff et al., 2023.

 ## Step 1.
 Reformat SNV data for strain frequency inference pipeline

 The pipeline to infer strain frequencies was developed based on a previous method put forth in Roodgar et al., 2021 and extended in Wolff et al., 2023.